feliperamos88/Dreamvortex/README.md

 ## Game API class

 In order for your frontend to interact with the backend server, it communicates through a class called gameApi.js located in client/src/helpers.GameAPI.js.
 This class handles sending requests to the server's API.
-By default, the API URL is set to the client's local host, which is useful for development and testing purposes.
+By default, the API URL is set to the client's local host (http://localhost:3000/api).

 There are two ways to configure the API URL: